AdaCore/spark2014/docs/guidance/main.rst

 Note that flow analysis is not value dependent.
-As a consequence, it cannot detect cases when an assignment is useless because it stores the same value that was previously stored in the variable:
+As a consequence, it cannot detect cases when an assignment is useless because it stores the same value that that the target variable currently holds:

 .. code-block:: ada